bdgwallet/dailywallet/README.md

 - Receive bitcoin onchain
 - Receive bitcoin with lightning with JUST-IN-TIME channels provided by LSPS2 provider
 - Send bitcoin onchain
 - Send bitcoin with lightning

+### Known issues / missing features
+Please see this issue that tracks known issues.
+Comment if you find new ones.

 ### Backup schemes
 Currently only encrypted backup of mnemonic to the iOS keychain is supported.
 At the moment it uses a static encryption key.